 - 1 teaspoon mild Hatch Chile powder (or other mild chile powder)

 - a few turns freshly ground black pepper

-Pour the mixture into a sauce pan over medium heat, and let it simmer for about 5 minutes -- just long enough to bring the flavors together.
-Season to taste with sat and pepper and set it aside.
+- Pour the mixture into a sauce pan over medium heat, and let it simmer for about 5 minutes -- just long enough to bring the flavors together.
+Season to taste with salt and pepper and set it aside.
 (Here's How to Season to Taste.)

-Very gently use your finger to remove the seeds -- most of them are attached at the top.
-Then carefully turn each pepper up side down and shake it a bit to loosen any remaining seeds.
-(If you can't seem to get them out and you're sure there are still quit a few, you can pour a little water inside and then turn it up side down.
+- Very gently use your fingers to remove the seeds -- most of them are attached at the top.
+Then carefully turn each pepper upside down and shake it a bit to loosen any remaining seeds.
+(If you can't seem to get them out and you're sure there are still quit a few, you can pour a little water inside and then turn it upside down.
 If you're left with just a few, that's okay.

-Add the oil to a large enough pan so that it goes up the sides at least a couple of inches.
+- Add the oil to a large enough pan so that it goes up the sides at least a couple of inches.
 Place it over medium-high heat.
 The oil is ready when you drop a bit of food into it and it immediately bubbles around it.
-Alternatively, if you have a candy thermometer, the oil should be about 350 degrees F.
+Alternatively, if you have a candy thermometer, the oil should be about 350°F.